 Again, cover lasts for a specific number of years and your premiums are also fixed, but the cover amount stays the same.
 So if, for example, you have £120,000 as a cover amount, that’s what the payout amount on a valid life insurance claim would be.
 Level cover tends to cost more than decreasing cover, as it’s a set lump sum that doesn’t decrease over time.

 Perhaps you’ve outgrown your home and you’ve agreed a bigger mortgage.
-This might coincide with moving in with your other half, or needing more bedrooms for new members of the family.
+This might coincide with moving in with your other half or needing more bedrooms for new members of the family.
 Or maybe you’re downsizing, and have a much smaller mortgage, so you need a lower cover amount.

 Whether or not you already have life insurance, you’ll most likely want to consider a policy term and cover amount that’s in line with your new mortgage, or your new financial circumstances.
 If you have a policy with us, you may be able to increase or decrease your cover amount or cover term without having to take out a new policy.
 You can contact us to do this, but you might want to talk to a financial adviser first, to discuss your options.
 You can find one at unbiased.co.uk.

-Home purchase benefit and our promise
+Our home purchase benefit and promise

-If you think the cost of life insurance puts it out of your reach, this example might be of interest.
-It’s possible for a non-smoker aged 18 to 40, with a cover amount of £150,000 over 25 years, to get a decreasing cover life insurance policy with us for as little as £5.95 to £11.88 a month 3.
+Mortgage protection might cost less than you think.
+If you think the cost of life insurance puts it out of your reach, this example might be of interest – it’s possible for a non-smoker aged 32, with a cover amount of £150,000 over 25 years, to get a decreasing cover life insurance policy with us for as little as £7.68.Footnote 3